How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each red opaque body and yellow opaque cap, No. 4 gelatin capsule, contains trandolapril 0.5 mg.
+Each red opaque body and yellow opaque cap, No. 4 gelatin capsule, contains 0.5 mg of trandolapril.
 Nonmedicinal ingredients: lactose, maize starch, povidone, and sodium stearyl fumarate; capsule cap and body: erythrosine, iron oxides and hydroxides, sodium lauryl sulfate, and titanium dioxide.

-Each red opaque body and orange opaque cap, No. 4 gelatin capsule, contains trandolapril 1 mg.
+Each red opaque body and orange opaque cap, No. 4 gelatin capsule, contains 1 mg of trandolapril.
 Nonmedicinal ingredients: lactose, maize starch, povidone, and sodium stearyl fumarate; capsule cap and body: erythrosine, iron oxides and hydroxides, sodium lauryl sulfate, and titanium dioxide.

-Each red opaque body and red opaque cap, No. 4 gelatin capsule, contains trandolapril 2 mg.
+Each red opaque body and red opaque cap, No. 4 gelatin capsule, contains 2 mg of trandolapril.
 Nonmedicinal ingredients: lactose, maize starch, povidone, and sodium stearyl fumarate; capsule cap and body: erythrosine, iron oxides and hydroxides, sodium lauryl sulfate, and titanium dioxide.

-Each red opaque body and brown opaque cap, No. 4 gelatin capsule, contains trandolapril 4 mg.
+Each red opaque body and brown opaque cap, No. 4 gelatin capsule, contains 4 mg of trandolapril.
 Nonmedicinal ingredients: lactose, maize starch, povidone, and sodium stearyl fumarate; capsule cap and body: erythrosine, iron oxides and hydroxides, sodium lauryl sulfate, and titanium dioxide.

 How should I use this medication?